Evidence-based practice: History

+Medicine

-One of the earliest proponents of EBP was Archie Cochrane, an epidemiologist who authored the book Effectiveness and Efficiency: Random Reflections on Health Services in 1972.
+One of the earliest proponents of evidence-based practice was Archie Cochrane, an epidemiologist who authored the book Effectiveness and Efficiency: Random Reflections on Health Services in 1972.
 Cochrane's book argued for the importance of properly testing health care strategies, and was foundational to the evidence-based practice of medicine.
 Cochrane suggested that because resources would always be limited, they should be used to provide forms of health care which had been shown in properly designed evaluations to be effective.
 Cochrane maintained that the most reliable evidence was that which came from randomised controlled trials.

 The term "evidence-based medicine" was introduced by Gordon Guyatt in 1990 in an unpublished program description, and the term was later first published in 1992.
 This marked the first evidence-based practice to be formally established.
 Some early experiments in evidence-based medicine involved testing primitive medical techniques such as bloodletting, and studying the effectiveness of modern and accepted treatments.
-There has been a push for evidence-based practices in medicine by insurance providers, which have sometimes refused coverage of practices lacking in systematic evidence of usefulness.
+There has been a push for evidence-based practices in medicine by insurance providers, which have sometimes refused coverage of practices lacking systematic evidence of usefulness.
 It is now expected by most clients that medical professionals should make decisions based on evidence, and stay informed about the most up-to-date information.
 Since the widespread adoption of evidence-based practices in medicine, the use of evidence-based practices has rapidly spread to other fields.

+Education

 More recently, there has been a push for evidence-based education.
 The use of evidence-based learning techniques such as spaced repetition can improve students' rate of learning.
 Some commentators have suggested that the lack of any substantial progress in the field of education is attributable to practice resting in the unconnected and noncumulative experience of thousands of individual teachers, each re-inventing the wheel and failing to learn from hard scientific evidence about 'what works'.
 Opponents of this view argue that it is hard to assess teaching methods because it depends on a host of factors, not least those to do with the style, personality and beliefs of the teacher and the needs of the particular children.
 Others argue the teacher experience could be combined with research evidence, but without the latter being treated as a privileged source.
-This is inline with a school of thought suggesting that EBP has limitations and a better alternative is to use Evidence-informed Practice (EIP).
+This is in line with a school of thought suggesting that evidence-based practice has limitations and a better alternative is to use Evidence-informed Practice (EIP).
 This process includes quantitative evidence, does not include non-scientific prejudices, but includes qualitative factors such as clinical experience and the discernment of practitioners and clients.